 - nbody.mpi.bin: Simple MPI parallel version using blocking MPI primitives for sending and receiving each block of particles/forces. - nbody.mpi.ompss2.bin: Parallel version using MPI + OmpSs-2 tasks.
-Both computation and communication phases are taskified, however, communication tasks (each one sending or receiving a block) are serialized by an artificial dependency on a sentinel variable.
-This is to prevent deadlocks between processes, since communication tasks perform blocking MPI calls. - nbody.mpi.ompss2.cuda.bin: The same as the previous version but offloading the tasks that compute the forces between particles blocks to the available GPUs.
-Those computation tasks are offloaded by the GPU processes and they are the most compute-intensive parts of the program.
+Both computation and communication phases are taskified.
+However, communication tasks (each one sending or receiving a block) are serialized by an artificial dependency on a sentinel variable.
+This is to prevent deadlocks between processes since communication tasks perform blocking MPI calls. - nbody.mpi.ompss2.cuda.bin: The same as the previous version but offloading the tasks that compute the forces between particles blocks to the available GPUs.
+The GPU processes offload those computation tasks, which are the most compute-intensive parts of the program.
 The calculate_forces_block_cuda task is annotated as a regular task (e.g., with their dependencies) but implemented in CUDA.
 However, since it is Unified Memory, the user does not need to move the data to/from the GPU device. - nbody.tampi.ompss2.bin: Parallel version using MPI + OmpSs-2 tasks + TAMPI library.
-This version disables the artificial dependencies on the sentinel variable, so communication tasks can run in parallel and overlap computations.
+This version disables the artificial dependencies on the sentinel variable so that communication tasks can run in parallel and overlap with computations.
 The TAMPI library is in charge of managing the blocking MPI calls to avoid the blocking of the underlying execution resources. - nbody.tampi.ompss2.cuda.bin: A mix of the previous two variants where TAMPI is leveraged for allowing the concurrent execution of communication tasks, and GPU processes offload the compute-intensive tasks to the GPUs. - nbody.mpi.omp.bin: Parallel version using MPI + OpenMP tasks.
-Both computation and communication phases are taskified, however, communication tasks (each one sending or receiving a block) are serialized by an artificial dependency on a sentinel variable.
-This is to prevent deadlocks between processes, since communication tasks perform blocking MPI calls. - nbody.mpi.omptarget.bin: The same as the previous version but offloading the tasks that compute the forces between particles blocks to the available GPUs.
-Those computation tasks are offloaded by the GPU processes and they are the most compute-intensive parts of the program.
+Both computation and communication phases are taskified.
+However, communication tasks (each one sending or receiving a block) are serialized by an artificial dependency on a sentinel variable.
+This is to prevent deadlocks between processes since communication tasks perform blocking MPI calls. - nbody.mpi.omptarget.bin: The same as the previous version but offloading the tasks that compute the forces between particles blocks to the available GPUs.
+The GPU processes offload those computation tasks, which are the most compute-intensive parts of the program.
 This is done through the omp target directive, declaring the corresponding dependencies, and specifying the target as nowait (i.e., asynchronous offload).
 Additionally, the target directive does not require the user to provide a CUDA implementation of the offloaded task.
 Finally, since we are using the Unified Memory feature, we do not need to specify any data movement clause.
 We only have to specify that the memory buffers are already device pointers (i.e., with is_device_ptr clause).
 Note: This version is not compiled by default since it is still in a Work in Progress state. - nbody.tampi.omp.bin: Parallel version using MPI + OpenMP tasks + TAMPI library.
-This version disables the artificial dependencies on the sentinel variable, so communication tasks can run in parallel and overlap computations.
+This version disables the artificial dependencies on the sentinel variable so that communication tasks can run in parallel and overlap computations.
 Since OpenMP only supports the non-blocking mechanism of TAMPI, this version leverages non-blocking primitive calls.
-In this way, TAMPI library is in charge of managing the non-blocking MPI operations to efficiently overlap communication and computation tasks. - nbody.tampi.omptarget.bin: A mix of the previous two variants where TAMPI is leveraged for allowing the concurrent execution of communication tasks, and GPU processes offload the compute-intensive tasks to the GPUs.
+In this way, TAMPI library is in charge of managing the non-blocking MPI operations to overlap communication and computation tasks efficiently. - nbody.tampi.omptarget.bin: A mix of the previous two variants where TAMPI is leveraged for allowing the concurrent execution of communication tasks, and GPU processes offload the compute-intensive tasks to the GPUs.
 Note: This version is not compiled by default since it is still in a Work in Progress state.